jozefg/drafts/equality.markdown

 know that `∀ a. (a, a) ∈ T` need not hold.
 This is reassuring, otherwise we'd be able to prove that every type was inhabited by every term!

+If this sounds interesting, dig further into the literature around NuRPL and friends.

 ## Propositional Extensionality
 This is another flavor of extensional type theory which is really just